Ricotta Cheese:

 - How many grams in a cup of Ricotta Cheese?

-- 1 cup of Ricotta Cheese weighs 246 grams.
-This is the standard measurement used in most American recipes.
+- 1 cup of Ricotta Cheese weighs 246 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-- How many cups is 246 grams of Ricotta Cheese?
+- How many grams is ¼ cup of Ricotta Cheese?